-If your loved one lives in a senior living community and is planning for a holiday home visit, be sure to communicate with the staff in advance of the celebrations.
+If your loved one lives in a senior living community and is planning to leave the community for a holiday visit, be sure to communicate with the staff in advance of the celebrations.

-Residents can come and go from the community anytime, of course, but it’s helpful if staff members know when a resident is leaving for a family celebration.
+Residents can come and go from the community anytime, of course, but it’s helpful if staff members know about planned senior visits for the holidays.
 That way, the team can ensure your loved one is wearing their favorite clothes and looks their very best for the event.
 You can also get any medications or supplies they might need while they are with you from your loved one’s caregiver team.

 3. Plan for safe mobility.

-Your loved one’s fall risk can increase when they leave their senior living community and head out to family home holiday celebrations.
+Your loved one’s fall risk can increase when they leave their senior living community and head out on a senior visit for the holidays.
 Fortunately, you can help keep them safe by planning ahead.

 Make sure they have any mobility devices with them when you pick them up, such as a cane, rolling walker, or wheelchair.
 You might find it helpful to plan your entrance and exit at the celebration site before the event as well.
-Make sure you know the easiest and safest way to get your loved one into the home as well as to and from the restroom.
+Know the easiest and safest way to get your loved one into the event space as well as to and from the restroom.
 Remember, if your loved one uses a wheelchair, always check that the brakes are locked before any transfers.

 4. Check the menu.

-If your loved one needs a particular menu adaptation, bring a specially prepared dish along with you so they can still enjoy eating with their family.
-You also might consider bringing a few empty individual portion containers so your loved one can take leftovers back to their community, which they can tuck in the fridge and enjoy over the next few days.
+If your loved one needs a particular menu accommodation, bring a specially prepared dish along with you so they can still enjoy eating with their family.
+You also might consider bringing a few empty individual portion containers so your loved one can take leftovers back to their community to stow in the fridge and enjoy over the next few days.

 5. Arrive early and leave early.

 Big family gatherings are certainly fun, but they can also be quite loud and overstimulating.
-This is especially true if your loved one has Alzheimer’s disease or another type of dementia.
+This is especially true if your loved one has Alzheimer’s disease or dementia.

 Reduce the risk of anxiety or feelings of being overwhelmed by planning to arrive early to the gathering.
 Be sure to tell the host, of course, and arrive about 15 minutes early with your loved one.
-This way, the excitement and volume of the gathering builds slowly which can make it easier to navigate.
+This way, the excitement and volume of the gathering build slowly, which can make it easier to navigate.

 6. Find ways for them to help.

-If your loved one was once the host or hostess of family gatherings, they might find it unnerving to be a guest now.
-Be sure you find ways for them to help with the festivities.
+If your loved one was once the host or hostess of family gatherings, they might find it challenging to be a guest now.
+To help alleviate these challenges, find ways for your loved one to help with the holiday festivities.

 Look for tasks that match their fine motor and cognitive skills.
 For example, ask if they could help out by setting the table, folding the napkins, or finishing up the mashed potatoes.
 Of course, if your loved one prefers to take a pass on the tasks, honor that as well.
 They deserve to sit back and simply enjoy the day.